-In March of 1998, Time Magazine named David Sarnoff to its “Time 100” list of the most influential people of the 20th century:
+Back in March 1998, Time Magazine named David Sarnoff to its “Time 100” list of the most influential people of the 20th century.

-It is nearly impossible to imagine that it was less than 60 years ago, in 1939, when David Sarnoff told a crowd of curious viewers, “Now we add sight to sound.”
+In 1939, David Sarnoff told a crowd of curious viewers, “Now we add sight to sound.”
 Sarnoff went on to say, “It is with a feeling of humbleness that I come to this moment of announcing the birth in this country of a new art so important in its implications that it is bound to affect all society.
 It is an art which shines like a torch of hope in the troubled world.
 It is a creative force which we must learn to utilize for the benefit of all mankind.
 This miracle of engineering skill which one day will bring the world to the home also brings a new American industry to serve man’s material welfare ...
 [Television] will become an important factor in American economic life.”

 And how.
 On that fateful day in 1939, with America recovering from its greatest depression and war rumbling in the distance, Sarnoff gave the world a look into a new life.
 Not only was he instrumental in creating both radio and television as we know them, he was also nearly clairvoyant in seeing how each medium would develop.
 He regarded black-and-white TV as only a transitional phase to color and even predicted the invention of the VCR.
 His stubborn pursuit of technology turned his employer, Radio Corp. of America, into a powerhouse in less than a decade.

-But before television, Sarnoff had to create a radio network.
+Before television, Sarnoff had to create a radio network.
 And, not surprisingly, its formation was a circuitous route.
 Like many inventors, Sarnoff came from remarkably humble beginnings.
-Born in 1891 near Minsk, Russia, to a poor Jewish family, he immigrated, with most of his family, to New York City in 1900.
+Born in 1891 near Minsk, Russia, to a poor Jewish family, he immigrated with most of his family to New York City in 1900.
 In 1906, Sarnoff was working as an office boy in the Commercial Cable Company, which had strung transatlantic telegraph cables from Ireland to Nova Scotia, and onward to Manhattan.
 That September, when a superior refused Sarnoff unpaid leave for the Jewish holiday of Rosh Hashanah, he moved to another communications-oriented business, joining the Marconi Wireless Telegraph Company of America.